Tommy Donbavand: Career

 In 2006, Donbavand began writing as B. Strange for the Too Ghoul For School book series, published by Egmont.
 This led to his own series – Scream Street – being picked up by Walker Books.
 The first in this series of thirteen novels – Scream Street: Fang of the Vampire – was published in October 2008.
-In 2015, it was adapted into a animated television series, produced by Coolabi Productions, which began airing on CBBC.
+In 2015, it was adapted into an animated television series, produced by Coolabi Productions, which began airing on CBBC.
 Donbavand wrote a number of episodes.
 A second series was confirmed in 2020.

 In April 2013, his Doctor Who novel Shroud of Sorrow featuring the Eleventh Doctor and Clara Oswald was published by BBC Books.
 He also co-wrote the Shadow Vanguard series of science fiction books under the pseudonym of Tom Dublin.

 Donbavand wrote for The Beano comic, initially starting with strips for Calamity James, Gnasher and Gnipper and The Bash Street Kids.
 Six months later, he was made the main writer for The Bash Street Kids.
 He also worked on the Badger Graphic Novels range, aimed at struggling readers.

+In 2015 and 2016, he also wrote for Doctor Who Adventures magazine including two Doctor Who comic strips and three Doctor Who spin-off short stories featuring the Paternoster Gang.